 On a WordPress system, it’s possible to discover valid usernames by visiting a specially crafted URL that looks like one of these:

-Enabling this option prevents hackers from being able to discover usernames using these methods, including finding the author in the post data provided publicly by the oEmbed API, and the WordPress REST API “users” URL that was introduced in WordPress 4.7.
+Enabling this option prevents hackers from being able to discover usernames using these methods.
+This includes finding the author in the post data provided publicly by the oEmbed API and the WordPress REST API “users” URL that was introduced in WordPress 4.7.
+Note that some themes can leak usernames and we can’t prevent username discovery when a theme does this.
 We recommend that you keep this option enabled.
 For information on how to safely fetch a list of users posts to display, see Safely fetch a list of users posts.

 Block IPs who send POST requests with blank User-Agent and Referer